 - Traditional wire cheek tag can be removed by untwisting the wire and pulling it through the hole or cutting the cheek tissue.
-Please do not cut the tag (or yourself).

 - Plastic spaghetti tags with metal or plastic-tipped dart tags must be cut out of the fish so that the dart is completely removed from the flesh.
 The metal-tipped tags were placed in the cheek while the plastic-tipped ones were inserted behind the fin rays above the head.

 Don't lose the tag--it's the proof you'll need to get your reward.

 B. Measure the fork length of the fish

 Measure the length of the fish (preferably in centimeters) from the tip of its mouth (chin) to the middle of the fork in its tail.
 The proper measurement is a flat, horizontal distance rather than a measurement which follows the contour of the fish.
 Please make certain the fish is on a flat surface and that the mouth is closed.

 The otoliths, or earbones, are used to determine the age of the fish.
 There are 3 pairs of otoliths in each fish, although only 1 pair is easily visible.

 - If the fish is round (gills and guts intact) the first thing to do is to remove the gills.
 Make note of where the top part of the gills connects to the backbone: this is where you will find the otoliths.

 - Lay the fish white side up and lift open the operculum, or gill cover.
 Run your finger along the backbone near where the gills used to be.
 You should feel a bulge.
 This is the otic capsule.